nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 The storage is updated with the new TaskList with the task marked without a cross next to it.

+The below sequence and activity diagram summarises the above steps for the unmark task command.
 ![](https://github.com/AY2223S2-CS2113-T13-4/tp/blob/master/docs/uml-diagrams/ModifyCommand-ModifyCommand__Unmark_Tasks_.png?raw=true)
 ![](https://github.com/AY2223S2-CS2113-T13-4/tp/blob/master/docs/uml-diagrams/UnmarkCommandActivityDiagram.png?raw=true)